aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 After adjusting the most critical values highlighted in the graphical user interface to more realistic numbers, the user may re-solve the model and observe the effect.
 If the model turns feasible, then the issue has been resolved/explained.
 If the model still stays infeasible, then a new call to the function :any:`GMP::Instance::GetInfeasibleData` may reveal additional information about potentially incorrect data and the process may be repeated in a similar way until the model becomes feasible again.
-Typically, several iterations are required in order to fully explain the cause of the infeasibility and resolve the issue with the incorrect user data.
+It could happen that a few iterations are required in order to fully explain the cause of the infeasibility and to resolve the issue with the incorrect user data completely.